Portsmouth Historic Dockyard Visitor Frequently Asked Questions

 Yes.
 Seniors (65 years old and older) receive a £1 discount on any ticket that they buy for Portsmouth Historic Dockyard.

-We offer a child rate on all of our tickets which applies to visitors aged 4 – 15.
+We offer a child rate on all our tickets for visitors between the ages of 4 – 15.

-We do not offer a formal student concession, but do run special offers for students.
+We do not offer a formal student concession but we do run special offers for students.
+A student ID will be required to take advantage of this.

 The prices as they are listed on the website are the prices that visitors will be asked to pay, no further discounts will be applied.